 If you are a student-athlete, you should inform me of any class days to be missed due to DU sponsored varsity athletic events in which you are participating.
 Please provide me with an absence policy form by the end of the first week of class.
 You will need to make up any missed lectures, assignments, and/or exams.

 Access to the Internet can be a valuable aid to the classroom learning environment.
 You may be encouraged to use a laptop, smart phone, or other device to explore concepts related to course discussions and in-class activity.
 Keep in mind, however, that these technologies can be distracting – not only for you, but to others in the class.
 Please avoid the temptation of Facebook, texting, or other off-topic diversions.

 It is your responsibility to procure reliable, readily-accessible Internet service in order to fulfill course expectations.
 I am under no obligation to accept late assignments or waive required tasks (e.g., discussion participation) due to lack of online access or malfunctioning computer hardware.
 Please consider identifying an alternative Internet source in case of technical problems.
 Look here for a list of computer labs on the DU campus.
 Computer support is available from the University Technology Support (UTS) Help Center.

-Students with disabilities who need to record classroom lectures or discussions must contact the Disability Services Program to register, request and be approved for an accommodation.
-All students are advised that classroom activities may be taped by students for this purpose.
-Such recordings are to be used solely for the purposes of individual or group study with other students enrolled in the class in that semester.
-They may not be reproduced, shared in any way (including electronically or posting in any web environment) with those not in the class in that semester.
+Students with disabilities who need to record classroom lectures or discussions must contact the Disability Services Program to register, request, and be approved for an accommodation.
+All students are advised that students may tape classroom activities for this purpose.
+Such recordings are to be used solely for individual or group study with other students enrolled in the class that quarter/semester.
+They may not be reproduced, shared in any way (including electronically or posting in any web environment) with those not in the class in that quarter.

 Students who violate this policy will be reported to The Office of Student Rights & Responsibilities and may be subject to both legal sanctions for violations of copyright law and disciplinary action under Student Rights & Responsibilities Policies.